About Cat Depot

 Until further notice, Cat Depot operations are being run by appointment only as a part of our COVID-19 response and to keep our cats, clients, and staff safe and healthy.
 Visiting the cats for any reason other than adoption at this time is not permitted.

 If you would like to meet any of the cats currently available for adoption, please contact the shelter to make an appointment: 941-366-2404 or firstname.lastname@example.org.
-Masks and gloves are required for entry, limit two guests per party.
+Masks, gloves and COVID-19 screenings are required for entry, limit two guests per party.
 No walk-ins are being accepted at this time.

 Please complete the Cat Depot Adoption Application before you visit Cat Depot to help the Adoption Counselors find your purr-fect match.